Fuji Electric - AC Drives and frequency inverters

 3 phase 400 V, capacity from 0,4 to 3,7 kW

-compact frequency inverter series for general purpose,
+compact frequency inverter series for general purpose, *Discontinued Series

 FRENIC-Mini is a compact unit that combines simple operation with industry-leading performance.
 FRENIC-Mini features a full range of functions, compact body, simple operation, wide model variations, and global compatibility.